Han434/pocketedDays/Documents/projectPlan.md

 - [ ] Start and Finish servlet, jsp for reports.

 ## Week 10
+- [ ] Implement the knowledge to the indie project.
 - [ ] Finish styling indie project.